Liga Femenil: CONCACAF W Champions Cup qualification

-Summer Cup qualification

-On 20 March 2024, Liga MX Femenil and the NWSL announced the NWSL x Liga MX Femenil Summer Cup.
-For the inaugural 2024, and only edition that has been played of this tournament, the six teams that accumulated the most number of points across the Clausura and Apertura tournaments during 2023 were qualified to play this competition.

 Participating clubs

-Due to Liga MX regulations, every club that wants to participate in the men's first division must field a respective women's side in Liga MX Femenil.
-Temporary exceptions to this rule were granted in the initial years of the league to financially unstable clubs, nevertheless, as of 2025 every Liga MX side has a respective women's side.
+Due to Liga MX regulations, every club that wants to participate in the men's first division must field a respective women's side in Liga Femenil.
+Temporary exceptions to this rule were granted in the initial years of the league to financially unstable clubs, nevertheless, as of the 2026–27 season every Liga MX side has a respective women's side.

-The 2025–26 Liga MX Femenil season has the following 18 participating teams.
+The 2026–27 Liga Femenil season will have the following 18 participating teams: